wp-plugins/get-custom-field-values/readme.txt

 Required argument.
 The custom field key of interest.

 * `$before`
 Optional argument.
-The text to display before all field value(s).
+The text to display before all the custom field value(s), if any are present (defaults to '').

 * `$after`
 Optional argument.
-The text to display after all field value(s).
+The text to display after all the custom field value(s), if any are present (defaults to '')

 * `$none`
 Optional argument.
-The text to display in place of the field value should no field value exists; if defined as '' and no field value exists, then nothing (including no `$before` and `$after`) gets displayed.
+The text to display in place of the field value should no field values exist; if defined as '' and no field value exists, then nothing (including no `$before` and `$after`) gets displayed.

 * `$between`
 Optional argument.
 The text to display between multiple occurrences of the custom field; if defined as '', then only the first instance will be used.